ipython/ipython-in-depth/pycon-submission.md

 # Additional Notes

 Versions of this tutorial have been presented at PyCon 2012, 2014, 2015 and also EuroPython 2016.
-It has been well received so far, and we would like to do keep teaching about IPython and Jupyter!
+It has been well received so far, and we would like to keep teaching about IPython and Jupyter!

 https://www.youtube.com/watch?v=XFw1JVXKJss (2012)